vmware/terraform-provider-vcfa/TESTING.md

 **Note:** Go testing framework does not directly provide functionality to prioritize tests, therefore the priority tests are always executed as subtests of whichever test was triggered.
-Their state is store and later, when the same test is picked for run, it will be skipped with its previously reported state.
+Their state is stored and later, when the same test is picked for run, it will be skipped with its previously reported state.
 This functionality can be skipped with `-vcfa-skip-priority-tests` flag.

 In the below test output, the three prioritized tests `TestAccVcfaNsxManager`, `TestAccVcfaVcenter`